borracciaBlu/aws-upload/README.md

 - *user* is you user on your server.
 Possibles values [ec2-user, ubuntu]
 - *host* is your ec2 host name.
 Similar value [ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com]
 - *remotePath* is the folder you want to upload your project to.
 It's the folder on your server.

-## Enabling tab-completion

-In order to achieve the tab-completion like in the screen shot you have to install `aws-upload-zsh`.
-`aws-upload-zsh` is the oh-my-zsh plugin to boost your productivity with `aws-upload`.

-To install `aws-upload-zsh` follow the instructions [here](https://github.com/borracciaBlu/aws-upload-zsh).